[This article is by Elaine O’Brien, Ph.D., Psychology of Human Movement]

 The highest form of Positive Movement is the Transcendent Movement (O’Brien, 2021).

 Transcendent Movement (TMo) connects us to our highest potential by applying intentional movement practices that inspire care, respect, kindness, and love.
 TMo strategies contribute to our health, healing, our environment, and our humanity.

 Mindful, positive movement is a viable and sustainable psychological intervention.
 Our movement makes a difference at every age.

-My research and practice encourage people to move more and well at home, at work, and at play.
-My aim is in helping people experience embodied well-being and vibrant health.
+My research and practice encourage people to move more, at home, at work, and at play.
+My aim is to help people experience embodied well-being and vibrant health.
 Positive movement can lead us toward a better, kinder world and flourishing lives.